I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

 How many basic lands do I need?
 How many non-basic / duals?

-How many ETBT lands can I put in before slowing the deck too much?
+How many Enter The Battlefield Tapped (ETBT) lands can I put in before slowing the deck too much?

 Decide the number of lands in relation to the gameplay

-One way to figure out how many lands you need to play is to define the top of the mana curve (CMC, converted mana cost) and the archetype (aggro, combo, midrange, control, etc).
+One way to figure out how many lands you need to play is to define the top of the mana curve (for doing this you need to check the Mana Value a.k.a.
+CMC, converted mana cost of the cards in your deck) and the archetype (aggro, combo, midrange, control, etc).

-An 18-land deck must be extremely quick to close the game and must not have cmc greater than 2.
+An 18-land deck must be extremely quick to close the game and must not have Mana values greater than 2.
 A 28-land deck is a control deck that must play lands every turn until it reaches the maximum of its mana curve (7 +)

 In control decks it is forbidden to lose land drops

-Another important point is the number of lands with ETBT effects (enter the battlefield tapped) on the total number of lands played.
+Another important point is the number of lands with ETBT effects on the total number of lands played.
 As ETBT we mean those that 100% enter tapped (therefore not Shocklands, checklands, etc)

 The more aggressive decks don't play them because they do not want to be slowed down (their strength is their speed) while the slower decks can play some of them for mana fixing reasons or for additional abilities.